 BHT has a small team of Freedom to Speak Up Guardians who provide daily outreach to colleagues across the Trust offering support to an individual or to teams who wish to raise a concern.
-The role of the Freedom to Speak Up Guardian is covered at the Trust's monthly corporate induction, the Trust has a 'Speaking Up, Raising Concerns' Policy in place and the importance of speaking up is celebrated annually via October Speaking Up Month.
+The FTSU team also work to identify and breakdown barriers to Speaking Up and raise awareness of it's importance to both staff and patient safety across the Trust.
+The role of the Freedom to Speak Up Guardian is covered at the Trust's monthly corporate induction, the Trust has adopted the National Freedom to Speak Up Policy in line with national guidance and the importance of speaking up is celebrated annually via October Speaking Up Month.
+The FTSU Service also provides the Trust Board with reports twice a year one of which is the Annual Report summarising all key activity.